-But, then, there are some activities that take time — like drafting emails, responding proactively to customers and running A/B tests.
-When you stack everything together, it becomes a little overwhelming, and you just wish if there was a more simplified way to do it.
+But, then, there are some activities that take time — like drafting emails, responding proactively to customers, and running A/B tests.
+When you stack everything together, it becomes a little overwhelming, and you just wish there was a more simplified way to do it.

 In this blog post, I’m going to explain how you can save hours of time by just following a handful of email marketing tips.
-They will help you to organize your email marketing campaign in strategic way, and will make your life a lot easier.
+They will help you to organize your email marketing campaign in a strategic way and will make your life a lot easier.

 1. Plan it Out

 When you start your email marketing campaign to promote your pharma brand, plan your content strategy for the whole year.
 But, be careful to not push yourself, here.
 Don’t make the mistake of over-committing and under-delivering.

 You should decide how frequently you’re going to continuously create, write and evaluate your email marketing campaign.
 And reserve enough time for it.

 For instance, how frequently are you going to send the newsletters?

 As a rule of thumb, you should send at least one newsletter a month.
 But, not more than four.
 Your subscribers would either start losing interest or start unsubscribing.